sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

 In this lab, you will perform:

 - Task 1: View and save email summary to CRM
 - Task 2: Draft an email message
+- Task 3: Share feedback

 ## Task 1: View and save email summary to CRM